 - Now, repeat this process at the top of the wall.
 These markings will indicate where you will vertically attach your furring strips.

-- With a pencil or a marker, draw vertically lines from the bottom dots to the top dots.
+- With a pencil or a marker, draw vertical lines from the bottom dots to the top dots.
 Do this for every set of dots.
 These lines will ensure that you lay your furring strips in the right locations.

 - Take your furring strips, evenly line them up, and position them how you want.
 Once positioned, take a pencil or a marker and mark where you’ll drill the holes directly on the concrete.